 The annual full-sized visitors guide to Toronto, published by Tourism Toronto.

-The following articles cover topics ranging from the renaissance in cultural architecture in Toronto to how several prominent streets earned their names.
+My articles have covered topics ranging from the renaissance in cultural architecture in Toronto to how several prominent streets earned their names.

 The successor to eye weekly, The Grid launched in 2011 with the goal of providing a younger, street-level view of the city.
 Before folding in 2014, it was praised for its content and eye-catching design.